Gbagyi people: Pottery

 Pottery is passed down matrilinially as it is considered to be a woman's role and craft.
 The clay is harvested with hoes and hand-sorted.
-Women often work with their childen especially girls when collecting the clay.
+Women often work with their children especially girls when collecting the clay.
 Women knead the clay by hand and use wooden shaping materials and old knifes to shape the clay.
-Dried clay or fine sand is sometimes used to help the consistancy of the clay when itis too soft.
+Dried clay or fine sand is sometimes used to help the consistency of the clay when it is too soft.
 Gwari potters do not use pottery wheels but instead use the pinching and coiling method, This is done by layering coils of clay on top of each other to build up the shape of the object being created.
 Decorating the pots is simple, similar to cloth decoration.
 Because pottery is considered magical and important, there are specific rules that need to be followed when sourcing the clay.
 Women who are pregnant or on their period cannot go to the claypits and broken Calabash cannot be used to get the clay.
 Different pots are made for different purpose in Nigerian culture, some for everyday use and others for rituals.
 There are three main types of pots, Randa, Tulu, and Kasko, who all have their own uses.